sapegin/washingcode-book/manuscript/book.md

 ## Avoid loops

 Traditional loops, like `for` or `while`, are too low-level for common tasks.
 They are verbose and prone to [off-by-one error](https://en.wikipedia.org/wiki/Off-by-one_error).
 You have to manage the index variable yourself, and I always make typos with `lenght`.
-They don’t have any particular semantic value except that you’re doing some operation probably more than once.
+They don’t have any particular semantic value: they only tell you that some operation is probably repeated.

 ### Replacing loops with array methods

-Modern languages have better ways to express iterative operations.
-[JavaScript has may useful methods](http://exploringjs.com/impatient-js/ch_arrays.html#methods-iteration-and-transformation-.find-.map-.filter-etc) to transform and iterate over arrays, like `.map()` or `.find()`.
+Modern languages have better ways to express iterative operations and [JavaScript has many useful methods](http://exploringjs.com/impatient-js/ch_arrays.html#methods-iteration-and-transformation-.find-.map-.filter-etc) to transform and iterate over arrays, like `.map()` or `.find()`.

 For example, let’s convert an array of strings to `kebab-case` with a `for` loop: